-Southeast of North Bay, the Mattawa River Multi-Use Trail System (aka Voyageur Multi-Use Trail System) consists of numerous loops of varying distance open to dirt biking.
+Southeast of North Bay near Mattawa, The Voyager Multi-Use Trail System consists of numerous loops of varying distance open to dirt biking.
 The terrain is constantly changing.
 The trails are forest-covered with stream crossings, wet areas, as well as rugged, rocky climbs.
 This remote area offers diversity beyond description.
 There are easy trails for leisurely sightseeing for those who might be looking for a tame experience as well as technically advanced trails to satisfy the accomplished outdoor enthusiast.
 Its all here on well mapped, well marked trails.

 To reach the Mattawa River Multi-Use Trail System dirt biking trailhead from Toronto: Take Hwy 400 North to the City of Barrie, then Hwy 11 North to the City of North Bay.
 Turn right on Hwy 17 East and this will take you into the Town of Mattawa.
 The main trailhead is located at the end of Snake Creek Road.

 The Voyageur Run loop is a 48km.
 This trail is the longest of the loops.
 It begins at Highway 533 trailhead and continues south west towards Kearney Lake through a large hemlock stand, which provides the setting for the second largest deer yard in the Nipissing District.
 After crossing the hydro corridor, this trail connects with the Olrig Road.
 South from here is sandy terrain that has previously been harvested.
 A return to the mixed-wood forest and hilly terrain brings riders South and then East to the beginning of the Voyageur Run.